antonespo/data-structures-and-algorithms/src/data-structure/tree.md

 ### 2. Breadth-First Traversal

 - **Level-Order Traversal**:
   - Visit nodes level by level from top to bottom.
+The nodes on the same level are visited before going to the next level in the tree.
   - Uses a queue to process nodes in a breadth-first manner.

 ## Insertion, Deletion & Common Operations in Trees